 I saw the film in 2D, but the film was clearly made to be watched solely in 3D; within the first twenty minutes everything from pop-up books, scientific experiments, samurai swords and snakes pop out of the screen.
-Director Jean Pierre-Jeunet is usually fantastic at creating amazing visuals (particularly in his bonkers 2009 film “MicMacs”), and yet here the third dimension has made his stylistic palette flatter than usual.
-Sure, it still looks good- but the amount of time I spent pondering the production design as opposed to the film itself suggests that for all the 3D in the world, it means nothing if you haven’t got a half decent story attached to it.
+Director Jean Pierre-Jeunet is usually fantastic at creating amazing visuals (particularly in his bonkers 2009 film MicMacs), and yet here the third dimension has made his stylistic palette flatter than usual.
+The amount of time I spent pondering the production design as opposed to the film itself suggests that for all the 3D in the world, it means nothing if you haven’t got a half decent story attached to it.

 The stylising problem doesn’t end with the 3D.
 Jeunet has clearly obsessed over old Hollywood westerns, which leads to a gratingly annoying harmonica/acoustic guitar soundtrack that could almost pass as a parody of old western soundtracks were it not for the fact the film was so cloyingly sincere.
 When making films in France, Jeunet manages to incorporate old Hollywood influences in inventive ways; in America (his other Hollywood film being Alien: Resurrection), they just come across as patronising, with the US flag appearing so many times here I was surprised it didn’t get top billing in the credits.

 The Young and Prodigious T.S Spivet tries nobly to incorporate old Hollywood style into a modern 3D extravaganza, but its absence of sincere human emotion means it fails miserably.
 It is all style, with not a single shred of substance.